 I was given my first camera when I was 12 years old.
 A Polaroid Square Shooter 2, which I still own.

-In 1975, I started using his “real” camera.
-My Dad’s Mamiya 528TL.
+In 1975, I started using my Dad’s “real” camera.
+A Mamiya 528TL.
 (Another one I still own) This was my first foray into SLR photography.
 Even though the camera did not have interchangeable lenses, it did have an accessory lens I could use for wide angle and telephoto.
 It was a big step up.

 I started photographing and doing some darkroom work for my school annual in 1975.
 In 1976 shooting for the school annual consumed me.
 My grade 10 year was spent behind the camera or in the darkroom.

 In the summer of 1977, I saved money from my part-time job and as soon as I had enough saved, my friend, Rob Fowler, and I took the bus down to Lens and Shutter on Broadway.
 I had my pockets stuffed with cash.
 When I asked the salesperson to take a look at a Nikon F2A with a 50mm 1.8, I am sure he thought he was wasting his time; after all, I was 16 years old.

 In 1979 I entered a couple of photography contests.
 Photo Canada magazine, (If memory serves me correctly) and Nikon were putting on a contest and winners got their photograph published in the next year’s calendar.
 (Oh, how much I did not know about giving away your work back then!)
 And Sears Canada was also putting on a nationwide contest.
 (With much better prizes, money, Cameras and a trip) I won both.

 In 1979 I decided that I wanted to make photography my career, I researched schools and decided on Ryerson in Toronto.
 The only school in Canada that offered a degree in photography.
 I started Ryerson in 1981 and graduated in 1985.